 More cells, more life

-Preclinical and clinical studies with stem cells from cord blood, umbilical cord tissue, and placental tissue:
+Clinical studies with stem cells from cord blood, umbilical cord tissue, and placental tissue:

 1. Cerebral palsy, other acquired neurological disease in children, Ischemic Stroke, Traumatic brain injury and spinal cord injury, Autism, Acquired Hearing Loss in children, Alzheimer disease